-Russian Model Polina Malinovskaya Flaunts Abs & Teases A Peek Of Her Bra In Tiny Red Top: ‘Am I Cute?’
+Russian Model Polina Malinovskaya Flaunts Abs & Teases A Peek Of Her Bra In Tiny Red Top: 'Am I Cute?'

 Polina Malinovskaya flaunted her bombshell body in the latest addition to her Instagram feed.
 The model uploaded the snapshot to her page on January 22 and it has been getting a ton of attention from her 2.2 million fans.

 Polina was posing in the middle of a parking garage.
 A geotag in her post indicated that she was in Moscow, Russia.
-She struck a sexy pose indoors, where she stood in front of a few large beams with yellow paint.
-Her feet were staggered and her arms draped near her sides.
-She had her chest facing toward the camera and met the lens with an alluring stare.
-Polina’s skin still looked flawless despite the fluorescent lighting in the space.
+She struck a sexy pose indoors, where she stood in front of a few large beams painted with yellow stripes.
+Her feet were staggered and her arms at her sides.
+She faced the camera and met the lens with an alluring stare.
+Polina's skin looked flawless in the fluorescent lighting in the space.

 Her top boasted a cropped cut that left little to the imagination.
-It was made of a light fabric in bright red.
-The piece had a turtleneck collar and a cutout with a deep V-neckline that plunged into her bust.
+It was made of a bright red lightweight fabric.
+The piece had a mockneck and a cutout, along with a deep V-neckline that plunged down her bust.
 The middle of the garment was ruched, helping to draw attention to her chest.
-The fabric rode up and its high cut teased a peek of her bra’s underwire.
-Its long sleeves were tight on Polina’s arms and another opening revealed her ribs.
+The cutout teased a peek of her bra's underwire, while the long sleeves were tight on Polina's arms.

-Her hair was done in funky pigtail buns with a few loose pieces of hair escaping around the frame of her face.
-Her mane was also styled with a center part.

-Polina showed her wit in the caption, asking a few questions and making her own reply.
-She made sure to tag a few accounts that helped her to achieve her look, including Revolve.
+Polina displayed her wit in the caption, asking a couple of questions and answering them herself.
+She made sure to tag a few accounts that helped her achieve her gorgeous look, including the brand Revolve.

-Fans gave Polina’s most recent Instagram share their stamp of approval, and it has accrued more than 80,000 likes and 470-plus comments.
-Most social media users applauded the model’s fit figure.
+Fans gave Polina's most recent Instagram share their stamp of approval, and it has accrued more than 80,000 likes and 470-plus comments.
+Many social media users applauded the model's fit figure.

-“You are perfect darling,” one follower complimented, adding a single red heart to the end of their post.
+"You are perfect darling," one follower complimented, adding a single red heart to the end of their comment.

 "Beautiful even if you are negative sweetheart," a second social media user wrote in reference to the caption.